Panachaijames/FinalYearProject/README.md

 ## How to run the game
 https://drive.google.com/file/d/1L0PCT5_asq78_E_qV3UR3gZVqm7Xfgf8/view?usp=sharing
 1. Download the Game Package zip file from this link.
+2. Extract all
-2. Extract and start the game by open "FinalProject.exe" file and enjoy the game!
+3. Start the game by open "FinalProject.exe" file and enjoy the game!

+***The window defender may trigger and you may have to click more info to run the game.***
+***Install prerequisites may comes up, so you may also need to install that first before starting the game***

 ## Game Instructions